dolfs/tng-docker/README.md

 ### Controlling the configuration

-The configuration is controlled by editing the `.env` file before running Docker.
-This file defines a series of variables used by both the Docker Compose command and the initialization script.
-Most everything has a default, but at minimum, you should look at the variables for Step 8 (create a user) and Step 9 (create a tree).
+Editing the .env file before running Docker controls the configuration.
+This file defines a series of variables used by the Docker Compose command and the initialization script.
+Most everything has a default, but you should at least look at the variables for Step 8 (create a user) and Step 9 (create a tree).

+#### TNG_HTML_DIR

+This specifies the directory where the TNG source files need to be placed.
+The default value is virtually always what you want unless you have modified the code in `tng_init.sh`.

 #### PHP_VERSION